 Scholarship information is reported on Section 7 of the online facility Statistical and Cost Report - through the password protected Provider Portal.
 The final due date for submitting the 2021 reporting forms (for the period 10/1/2020 - 9/30/2021) is February 1, 2022.

 If your facility is new to the Employee Scholarship Program, has questions or would like training on policies or procedures, please contact our staff to schedule an online webinar or teleconference call for training.

 Medicaid-certified nursing facilities in Minnesota must submit an annual statistical and cost report to the Department.
 After these reports are audited, the data is used to calculate the per diem (daily) payment rates for nursing facility residents.
-Historic statistical and cost report data for the report years ending 9/30/2006 through 9/30/2015 is available upon request.
+Some historic statistical and cost report data is available upon request, although there may be a charge for this data.
 To request historical data, please contact our staff via email.

 This guide helps nursing homes stay in compliance with state and federal regulations regarding leave days and issues normally associated with leave days.